 Mei means "little sister" in mandarin and our name is a play on the word Maison, or "house" in French.
 Even though I’m Singaporean and eat/ breathe durian, Manila is a second home for me.
 I started this project many years ago and this journey has been anything but smooth sailing ever since I first stepped foot in the Philippines.

-What started as a volunteer effort eventually turned into a small social enterprise project to better support the women and artisans I work with.
+What started as a volunteer effort eventually turned into a small social enterprise project to better support the women - who are survivors of sex trafficking - and artisans I work with.
 I realised that even after these beneficiaries are rescued & rehabilitated from their ordeal, their lives often don’t change.
 Sometimes, they have nowhere to go and no one to take care of them after being rescued.
 In a country where an estimated 200,000 children are being trafficked every year, their voices and stories get lost and forgotten, fuelling a cycle of poverty that seems to laugh at their dream of getting out.
 It is cruel and I am not for it.

 I work with talented and capable individuals.
 Together, we want to help you fill your home with beautiful things.
 I hope these pieces bring you as much joy in owning them as it has given me in their creation.